 These tests are used to evaluate language proficiency or to add a language Identifier to a Soldier's MOS.
 Soldiers holding a Language Identifier and working in their MOS using that language are eligible for Foreign Language Proficiency Bonus (FLPB) with the required score.
-Linguist MOS or FLIP qualified must test once every 12 months.
-No more than two iterations same DLPT may be administered in 12 months.
+Linguist MOS or FLIP qualified must test once every 12 months (24 months if the linguist scores 3/3 or higher on their DLPT/OPI).
+No more than two iterations of the same DLPT may be administered in 12 months